autumn-info-442a/Team-Doctors/architecture.md

 ## TestingCenterModel
 - Resides in Firebase
-- The ResultsController can ask the TestingCenterModel for testing center data
+- The SurveyController can ask the TestingCenterModel for testing center data
 - This TestingCenterModel stores the testing centers data including information such as: … about each testing center

 ```